KoriKosmos/ioq3-sgx-FYP/diary.md

 # Project Diary

+---

+## 2025-01-13
+**Task**: Built and validated ioquake3 multiplayer loopback and online connectivity.
+- Followed official instructions to compile ioquake3 using Cygwin + MinGW on Windows.
+- Resolved all build dependencies and successfully compiled both `ioquake3.exe` (client) and `ioq3ded.exe` (dedicated server).
+- Launched the dedicated server locally and connected to it using the game client via `127.0.0.1`.
+- Also confirmed that the ioquake3 client can connect to public online servers, validating full network functionality.

+**Problems Encountered**:
+- None significant during this stage.
+The MinGW+Cygwin toolchain worked cleanly after package configuration.

+**Solution**:
+- Used `/connect 127.0.0.1` from the in-game console to join locally hosted server.

+**Reflection**:
+- Unlike last term, I now have a stable multiplayer environment to work from.
+- This unlocks the ability to inspect real-time game state changes between client and server — essential for later injecting SGX-based validation or protection.
+- Having real loopback and online connectivity ensures I can properly test secure communication, latency impact, and gameplay integrity under modified logic.

+---

 ## 2025-01-13
 **Task**: Rebuilt dev environment and resolved SGX simulation runtime linking issues using NuGet SDK and plugin tools.
 - After a full system wipe, I had to restore my SGX development stack from scratch.
 I decided to then move my current dev to my main PC for ease of use, as I would be using simulation mode for now anyway.